ScottW514/terraform-provider-datapower/docs/resources/compile_options_policy.md

 - `wsdl_wrapped_faults` (Boolean) For compatibility, require a rpc-style wrapper around fault details that are specified by type.
   - CLI Alias: `wsdl-wrapped-faults`
   - Default value: `false`
-- `wsi_validation` (String) Select the validation behavior to apply to WSDL files that are checked for conformance to section 5 of WS-I Basic Profile (version 1.0, April 2004).
-The default is Ignore.
-  - CLI Alias: `wsi-validate`
-  - Choices: `ignore`, `warn`, `fail`
-  - Default value: `ignore`
 - `xacml_debug` (Boolean) Setting to "on" to make the XACML compiler to put more debugging information when evaluate a policy.
 Note that the XACML debugging messages are also controlled by the log event in the 'XACML' category.
 Use the "debug" log level to view the full XACML debugging messages.
   - CLI Alias: `xacml-debug`
   - Default value: `false`